 Microbes produce a wide range of biologically and neuroactive (acting on the nervous system) molecules, complete with neurotransmitters and an extensive set of short-chain fatty acids.
 Short-chain fatty acid are produced through fermentation, all of which have known and unknown effects on the nervous system.

 These direct and indirect effects of the intestinal microbes on the intestinal tissues, local immune system and their components, and the enteric (intestinal) nervous system, affect the neuronal pathways of our brain.
 The above-mentioned processes together influence our mood and cognition by acting upon the components of our neural system.
 Increasing evidence points to a strong relationship between our intestinal health and our mental well being.

 Depression is associated with altered gut microbial composition, richness, and diversity.
 In a study conducted where the researchers transplanted the microbiota signature found in depressed patients to rats whose own microbiota was purposefully depleted, this procedure induced the development of some of the behavioral (anxiety, anhedonia) and physiological features of the depressive state.

 Studies have also shown the impact of early life stress in remodeling the gut microbial composition.
 Subtle changes in microbial acquisition and maintenance during the vulnerable early life period may contribute to the predisposition of the individual to stress-related disorders in the adulthood.
-This can be a result of the effect of these subtle changes in our microbiome on the neuro signalling pathways of the brain-gut microbiota axis.
+This can be a result of the effect of these subtle changes in our microbiome on the neuro signaling pathways of the brain-gut microbiota axis.

 There is growing evidence suggesting the role of our intestinal microbes in neural development, both centrally in the brain and in the enteric nervous system.
 Depression is characterized by alterations in the gut microbiota and hence, we need to understand our gut so as to ensure a healthy functioning of our bodily systems.